Dipnetting the Copper River: Logistics

 Note that many ropes are secured to rocks in popular dipnetting areas, and it is common for dipnetters to use and re-use these ropes to secure themselves to the rocks.
 ALWAYS test these anchor points, as ropes become frayed or unsafe to use.
 It's usually best to bring your own ropes and secure them properly before use.
 Some dipnetters use a rescue harness to secure themselves to the rope.
 This can make it easier for helpers to pull you out of the water.

 One of the challenges faced by Chitina dipnetters involves the confined nature of the parking and camping facilities.
 Frankly, Chitina was not built with large crowds of people in mind, therefore camping facilities are very limited, and are on a first-come, first-served basis.
 Some are fee-based, with toilets and other amenities, whereas others are little more than a wide spot in the road that can accommodate a few vehicles.
 Come early for the best selection, and cruise the area before putting your stakes down!
 Here is an overview:

 1. Liberty Falls Campground.
 Located about ten miles north of Chitina, along the Egerton Highway, the Liberty Falls State Recreation Site offers scenic forested camping in a quiet setting.
 There are ten campsites, with no RV size limit, toilets, clean water and handicap access.
+If you're tent camping, please use the tent platforms, where provided, to prevent additional wear and tear on the land.
 There is a fee per vehicle, with a maximum stay limit of fifteen days.

 2. The Chitina Airport.
 The airport is located about five miles north of Chitina, along the Egerton Highway.
 It offers limited parking, including the opportunity to car-camp.
 This area is off-limits to personal-use fishing.